 4. PRACTICE MINDFULNESS WHILE YOU WAIT

 A great time to practice mindfulness is when you’re not going anywhere.
-So when you’re in a queue, stuck at a red light or waiting for a bus or train take a moment to look around and become fully aware of where you are and how you feel.
-Once again it’s accepting these daily activities and using them as moments of calm.
+So, when you’re in a queue, stuck at a red light or waiting for a bus, take a moment to look around and become fully aware of where you are and how you feel.
+Once again, it’s accepting these daily activities and using them as moments of calm.
 Further reading: how to be present and live in the moment.

 5. BRING THE WANDERING MIND BACK TO THE PRESENT

 The biggest obstacle to being present is thinking about the past or future.
-If you’re getting caught up in unnecessary thought simply acknowledge it and gently let go by focussing on your breath instead.
-You may find you are doing this a hundred times a day but the more you practice the easier it becomes.
-It’s not helpful to think about things in the past we can’t change or worry about something that may never happen, and so it’s a really great habit to get into.
+If you’re getting caught up in thought simply acknowledge it and focus on the breath.
+You may find you do this again and again but the more you practice the easier it becomes.
+It’s not helpful to think about things in the past we can’t change or worry about something that may never happen and so it’s a great habit to get into.

 6. DO NOTHING BUT BREATH

 Yes really!
-Even if it’s just five minutes a day it’s good to sit somewhere quiet and focus on your breath.
-It helps me feel calmer and I also use the time to think about what I’m grateful for in my life right now.
+Even if it’s just five minutes a day it’s good to sit somewhere quiet and focus on the breath.
+It helps me feel calmer and I also use the time to think about what I’m grateful for.
 Further reading: 6 things I gained from a year of mindfulness and meditation.

-My photographs were taken at The Goldfish Bowl in Oxford on Saturday where I thought I’d try capturing the movement of fish using 4k film.
+My photographs were taken at The Goldfish Bowl where I thought I’d try to capture movement using 4k film.
 Although the photographs look very similar I really enjoyed observing the subtle changes as the fish glided through the water.